Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-03.md

 the orcs in this game are subject to all of the old cliches.
 There's a group of related species known as "Goblin-kin" whom Ordinary Townsfolk view as savage brutes, and who discriminate among themselves on the basis of size and blood purity.
-Orcs are a part of this group: the medium-sized, not-too-stupid ones who bully the others.
+Orcs are a part of this group: the medium-sized, "not-too-stupid" ones who bully the others.

 Half-orcs are "the product of generations of inbreeding among the offspring of orc rapine".
 Yikes!
-While that's not as bad as the 3e situation (where people thought every half-orc was the direct product of rape), it still didn't completely remove that from their backstory.
+I can't actually decide whether this is better or worse than the D&D 3e cliches.
 This is why it's a good idea to modify or discard the implied setting.

 Anyway, half-orcs are as smart as humans but tougher, with better hearing and night vision.
 Some half-orcs are accepted by orcs and can be found among